Rogério Bontorin

-Rogério Raab Bontorin (born 25 April 1992) is a Brazilian mixed martial artist who competes in the Bantamweight division of Rizin Fighting Federation.
+Rogério Bontorin (born 25 April 1992) is a Brazilian mixed martial artist who competes in the Flyweight division of Rizin Fighting Federation.
 A professional since 2013, he most notably fought in the Ultimate Fighting Championship (UFC).
 He was the formal 57 kg Brazilian Jiu-jitsu Northeast Brazil champion.

 Background

 Bontorin, a resident of Colombo, Paraná, Brazil in a family farm where he works.
 He started his MMA career at the age of 18.

 Mixed martial arts career

 Early career

 Bontorin made his professional debut in 2013 and fought primarily in his native country Brazil as well as Japanese promotion Pancrase.

 Bontorin faced Takeshi Kasugai at Pancrase 283 on 18 December 2016.
 He missed the contracted weight and went on to win the fight via first-round submission.
 However, the win was overturned to no contest due to the weight miss.

-He amassed a record of 13–1 (1) prior to participated in Dana White's Contender Series.
+He amassed a record of 13–1 (1) prior to participate in Dana White's Contender Series.